drush-ops/drush/README.txt

   -l <uri> , --uri=<uri>        URI of the drupal site to use
                                 (only needed in multisite environments) -v, --verbose                 Display verbose output.
+  --php                         The absolute path to your php binary.

 NOTE: If you do not specify a URI with -l and drush falls back to the default site configuration, Drupal's $GLOBAL['base_url'] will be set to http://default.